kvellian/data_viz/README.md

-# Visualizing Texas Real Estate Trends 2024: 500 Listings 🏠
+## Dataset

+This dataset, real_estate_texas_500_2024.csv, was sourced from Kaggle.
 - [Kaggle Data Source](https://www.kaggle.com/datasets/kanchana1990/texas-real-estate-trends-2024-500-listings/data)

-This project aims to explore what the average single-family home in Texas could look like through data visualization.
+This project focuses on data visualization, in R, to explore what the average single-family home in Texas could look like.

 Data Bias:
 - According to the source, this dataset features “a curated selection of 500 property listings.
 It encompasses a wide array of properties, reflecting the diverse real estate landscape across Texas”, which indicates that there is some bias with the data selection.